donydony2009/ObisidianResearch/Research/Current.md

 Ideally
 8 hours of work
 8 hours of me time:
-- 30 minutes to eat
+- 0.5 hours to eat
+- 1 hour to read ?
+- 2.5 hours gym
--
+- 4 hours chill?
+8 hours to sleep

 Tommorow schedule